User-Defined Services

 Please, see examples below:

-Considering a one Service named MyService composed by four hosts deployed on the Cloud Layer, the tag will be generated as follows:
+Considering one Service named MyService composed by four hosts deployed on the Cloud Layer, the tag will be generated as follows:

 1cloud.myservice.1.1